SIAT-IAT-355/A5-Final-Project-Proposal/README.md

 Clearly specify the target audience and why this group will benefit from your visualizations.

-### 5. Data Source & Description
+### 6. Data Source & Description
+Look for data sources.
 Describe the dataset(s) you plan to use for your project.
+Tell us what you looked for and what you couldn't find.
 Include:
 - **Data Source**: Where the data comes from (e.g., public datasets, APIs).
 - **Data Columns**: Key columns and data types.
 - **Description**: What each column represents and why this data is relevant to your project.

 If you don’t have a dataset yet, explain how you plan to find or collect it.
+Explain what information you might need.

 ---